-The International Research Unit for Multilingualism was founded by Prof. Claudia M. Riehl, who holds the chair of German Linguistics with a focus on German as a Foreign Language.
-Prof. Riehl is currently head of the research unit and of the Institute for German as a Foreign Language at Ludwig Maximilians University in Munich.
+The International Research Unit for Multilingualism (IFM) was founded by Prof. Claudia M. Riehl, who holds the chair of German Linguistics with a focus on German as a Foreign Language.
+Prof. Riehl is currently the head of the research unit and of the Institute for German as a Foreign Language at Ludwig Maximilian University in Munich.

-However, there are only a few institutes in Europe that explicitly deal with multilingualism from an academic perspective since research is mainly carried out in individual philologies.
-The International Research Unit for Multilingualism (IFM) aims to close this research gap in the Federal Republic of Germany.
+However, there are only a few institutes in Europe that explicitly deal with multilingualism from an academic perspective, since research is mainly carried out in individual philologies.
+The International Research Unit for Multilingualism aims to close this research gap in the Federal Republic of Germany.
 In addition, it seeks to establish a strong network with individuals and institutions both in the educational and private sector.